How Much Does a Chimney Cap Replacement Cost in 2025?

 Chimney Type

 Most chimneys are made of masonry, which means you can use a standard prefabricated chimney cap.
-However, non-standard chimney types made from metal or other types of stone may need a custom cap.
+However, non-standard chimney types made from metal or other materials may require a custom cap.
 If you need to cap two or more flues, you’ll have to purchase a larger cap, which could double the price.

 Custom vs. Prefab

-Prefabricated chimney caps are the most affordable option, with an average cost of $200 to $650 with installation.
+Prefabricated chimney caps are the most affordable option.
 However, if your chimney has an unusual shape or you want a unique style, you can order a custom chimney cap.
-These typically range from $450 to $850, including installation.
+These range from $200 to $1,000, including installation.

 Labor

-If you need a chimney cap installed in the off-season (winter), companies may charge a higher rate because of the unfavorable (and sometimes dangerous) conditions.
+Labor makes up an average of half of the total project cost.
+If you need a chimney cap replacement during the off-season (winter), your local chimney cap installer may charge a higher rate due to the unfavorable and sometimes hazardous conditions.
 The ideal time to install a chimney cap is in the spring or fall when temperatures are warm but not too hot.

 Chimney Cap Replacement vs. Repair

-The average cost to replace a chimney cap is around $300, while repairs typically range from $100 to $250.
-Repairs can be a good way to save money if your chimney cap has minor damage, such as a dent, crack, or small leak.
+Repairs can be a cost-effective solution if your chimney cap has minor damage, such as a dent, crack, or small leak.
 Repair may also be the preferred option if you’ve invested in a custom chimney cap that may be difficult or costly to replace.

-However, if your chimney cap is rusted or fully broken, it may be time for a replacement.
-If your chimney and chimney cap have been damaged by a major weather event, you may also want to consider a chimney inspection to ensure everything is working properly.
+However, if your chimney cap is rusted or severely damaged, it may be time for a replacement.
+If a major weather event has damaged your chimney and chimney cap, you may also want to consider a chimney inspection to ensure everything is working properly.
 In some cases, chimney removal or rebuilding your chimney may be more cost-effective than repairs if your chimney has suffered significant damage.

 Budgeting for Chimney Cap Replacement